 10. Heat oven to 180ºC/fan 160ºC/gas 4 and bake for about 10-12 mins until golden brown.

-11. Remove from oven and and brush doughnuts all over with melted low fat butter and toss in the sugar until coated.
+11. Remove from oven and brush doughnuts all over with melted low-fat butter and toss in the sugar until coated.
 Leave to cool for 15 minutes.

 12. Spoon the jelly into a piping bag and use a small icing nozzle just large enough for the jelly to squeeze through.
 Using a wooden skewer, make a small hole in the side of each doughnut.
 Push the nozzle into each side and squeeze the bag gently until both sides feel full of jelly.